Feroz-Hatha/CFR-RAG-QA-System/README.md

 ## Overview

 This project implements an end-to-end **RAG** system capable of answering queries about U.S. Federal Motor Vehicle Safety Standards (FMVSS) regulations contained in multi-column CFR PDF documents.
+The deployed demo can be found [here](http://certbuddy-rag-ui.s3-website.us-east-2.amazonaws.com/).

 It:
 - Extracts **text, tables, and figures** from complex PDF layouts